tariqdaouda/rabaDB/README.rst

 What's a namespace?
 -------------------

 You can think of rabaDB's namespace as independent databases.
-Each namespace has a name a file where all the data will be saved.
+Each namespace has a name and a file where all the data will be saved.
 Here's how you initialise rabaDb:

 .. code:: python